komosny/IP-country-forensic-evidence/README.md

 ## Time of data processing

-Due to large data, the processing may take a long time depending on the hardware.
+The processing may take a long time depending on the hardware.
 Precomputed results are provided to run the notebook quickly.
-Preprocessed is the historical dataset and IP locations.
-By default, the precomputed results for the historical dataset are used.
+Preprocessed is the historical dataset and geolocations.
+By default, the precomputed historical dataset is used.
 Set the values to False to process the raw data from scratch.

 ```python
 precompdata = True